 If it´s your first time to West Africa, Senegal is a great option for travelers because it is one of the most developed in the region with enough rough around the edges to allow you to easily see the real West Africa while feeling safe and adjusting to life in this region.
 Dakar is amazing, especially if living there, in that you can be in the unique world of West Africa that is often quite draining yet the ocean and beaches are literally surrounding you and there to soothe you…they are the best respite to calm and de-stress after a hard day or week in the city.
 Just treat yourself and relax from any stresses along the lovely coastline and literally you will be ready to do another and another day/week.
 In addition, the expat community is large and has brought all the interests and amenities one desires to the country (If moving to Dakar I suggest joining Expats, Locals & Visitors In Senegal – ELVIS on Facebook for all your questions).
 You can find food you miss from Europe and America without a problem, health care is good, communities of all passions are available (I ran with Les Caimanes weekly, attend a Women´s group and did a triathlon while living there) and basically anything else you need is there if you look (or ask around).

-Senegal, like much of Africa was settled and colonized by European nations in the 15th century to take resources (trade) from the land and it´s people.
+Senegal, like much of Africa was settled and colonized by European nations in the 15th century to take resources (trade?, as most history books use is quite irrelevant, nothing was traded, all was taken) from the land (gold, salt, cloth) and it´s people (yes, humans just like us).
 Senegal is a French speaking nation that was finally fully colonized by France in the 19th century, after of course the Portuguese, English and Dutch.
 Common languages learned in the country are French and Wolof (a local tribe and language that is actually more widely spoken than French).
 Senegal obtained independence from France in 1960 but had most of it´s successive leaders trained and educated in France for many years.
 So much French rubbing off here that this may be the best place to learn it in Africa…of course with help from the super friendly Senegalese who always seem to be willing to speak with you (known for teranga or hospitality and it shows)!
 More about that experience in my French in Africa blog.

 Senegalese in Dakar are well educated and it was common to hear other languages like English, Spanish and Portuguese spoken while out and about.
 Knowing some French would be very helpful here especially outside of Dakar/Petite Côte and Cap Skirring (the 2 most visited places) but then again some people only speak Wolof or another local language…so maybe English (since we stole so many words from français) or simple hand gestures would get you farther.
 Anyway from experience I know you can get by without it but it is always helpful if you know some, especially at museums where it’s likely only in French (get a guide when you arrive to the museum).
 If you want to go more in-depth culturally like I prefer, French will definitely get you farther and deeper into the country.